aces/Loris/docs/instruments/ZJSONInstrument_v0.0.1.md

 The Z-JSON Instrument is the JSON representation of a LORIS instrument.
 Describing an instrument as a JSON object will allow the instrument to be language-independent, human readable, and shareable across different platforms.
-This schema will become an important part of the LORIS API and the New Instrument Builder, and was built to be compatible with both the [ReproNim JSON-LD Form Schema](https://github.com/ReproNim/schema-standardization) and [NDAR](https://ndar.nih.gov/data_dictionary.html).
+This schema was built to be compatible with both the [ReproNim JSON-LD Form Schema](https://github.com/ReproNim/schema-standardization) and [NDAR](https://ndar.nih.gov/data_dictionary.html).